apapenheim/apapenheim.github.io/_trc/2020identity.md

 All that said, it is a gradient, that is a choice *made*, and it is a plausibly defensible one.
 One can argue that the concept of everlasting sunset  – *of Hawaii* – is so central to Gabbard's brand values as to justify its use.
 It is my view that there exist more successful ways to go about doing so.
 As a final thematic note, the sunset motif does feel a bit perplexing.
 The connection to Hawaii is quite easy to make.
 The love, admiration, and esteem in which she holds her home is clear, but *having the sun set on one's nascent campaign* is a less-desirable and just as simple interpretation. (<a href="https://www.politico.com/story/2019/01/29/tulsi-gabbard-2020-election-1134055" target="_blank">Perhaps that hits a bit close to home.</a>)

 The rounding of the first and ultimate glyphs, while I understand the intention of the artist, feels amiss.
 Attempts to will the viewer to believe there is balance where no balance exists is an act of confidence that will be received poorly.
-It is particularly jarring as the upper right of the I is left integral.
 Of course, some of this may stem from my own personal revulsion towards the arbitrary rounding of objects which have no business being round in the first place.[^fn6]

 Let us agree to disagree, commentariat!
-Gabbard's tasteful logo will make a very fresh, contemporary smudge in small-size applications.
+Gabbard's tasteful logo will make a very *fresh, contemporary* smudge in small-size applications.

 ![Gabbard 2020 Website]({{ site.baseurl }}/images/2020identity/web/tgweb.png)
 ![Gabbard 2020 Web Thumbs]({{ site.baseurl }}/images/2020identity/img/TG-img2.png)